 Rather than fill my days with reactive busy work, I started organizing my day into blocks of time.
 I prioritized my most critical non-negotiable “maker activities” that required uninterrupted attention early in the mornings.
 As the day progressed, I would transition from maker tasks to management tasks that were more interrupt driven.
 This way, I incrementally chipped at my “right action” tasks while everything else took a backseat.
 The results were incredible.

 Those little chips started to add up, and pretty soon, I was making big dents in my productivity.
 I began prioritizing my weeks and months the same way, and everything started to flow.
 From the outside, I probably looked like a skilled juggler.
 I was managing multiple software products, writing my first book, and traveling around the world teaching workshops.
 But like 3-ball juggling, this was a nice illusion.
 I wasn’t getting work done by keeping multiple balls in the air, but rather by focusing on a single ball at any given time — and ensuring that each switch flowed together.

 Then I wondered if “right action, right time” could be applied in an even bigger way.

 Lesson 3: Your Business Model is THE product

 “The true job of an entrepreneur is not just building a great solution, but a working business model.”

 While I got pretty good at increasing my task level productivity and focus, something was still bothering me.
-I had launched many new products over the last several years and while all my ideas started out as awesome ideas, not all of them went to become awesome products.
+I had launched many new products over the last several years, and while all my ideas started as awesome ideas, not all of them went to become awesome products.

-What really bothered me instead was my cycle time between ideas.
-At the time I was averaging 1.5 years between ideas.
-This was the time from when I got the first idea spark to the decision point of either killing off or doubling-down on an idea.
+What bothered me instead was my cycle time between ideas.
+At the time, I was averaging 1.5 years between ideas.
+This was the time from when I got the first idea spark to the decision point of either killing off or doubling down on an idea.
 And that was just too long.